awsbpfeiff/Systems-Manager-Labs/Lab_09_SystemsManagerCompliance.md

 Configuration Compliance is offered at no additional charge.
 You only pay for the AWS resources that you use.

-In this lab, we will cover accessing the Compliance dashboard and
+In this lab we will cover accessing the Compliance dashboard and

 1. Navigate to [Systems Manager \> Instances & Nodes \>
     Compliance](https://console.aws.amazon.com/systems-manager/compliance)